JuliaAI/LearnAPI.jl/docs/src/index.md

 The fallback data interface is the [MLUtils.jl](https://github.com/JuliaML/MLUtils.jl) `getobs/numobs` interface, and if the input consumed by the algorithm already implements that interface (tables, arrays, etc.) then overloading `obs` is completely optional.
-A plain iteration interface (to support, e.g., data loaders reading images from disk files) can also be specified.
+A plain iteration interface (to support, e.g., data loaders reading images from disk) can also be specified.

 ## Learning more